NappyGoo header image

 If your baby has nappy rash, the skin under the nappy will look red and inflamed and can sometimes be spotty in appearance.
 The skin may blister and peel, leaving raw patches.
 Your baby may be unusually irritable or unsettled as nappy rash can be quite sore and uncomfortable, especially when urine comes into contact with the rash.

-3. How can I prevent and treat nappy rash?
+3. How can I prevent and manage nappy rash?

-The first step in both the prevention and treatment of nappy rash is to apply Nappy Goo at each nappy change to prevent moisture and irritants from reaching the skin.
-For more helpful tips on how to prevent and treat nappy rash, see our Nappy Rash information.
+The first step in both the prevention and management of nappy rash is to apply a barrier cream, such as Nappy Goo, at each nappy change to prevent moisture and irritants from reaching the skin.
+For more helpful tips on how to prevent and manage nappy rash, see our Nappy Rash information.

-Apply a layer of Nappy Goo at each nappy change to help prevent, manage and treat nappy rash.
+Apply a layer of Nappy Goo at each nappy change to help prevent and manage nappy rash.

 Absolutely.
 Nappy Goo is a soothing cream that helps to prevent nappy rash from developing, and is gentle enough to apply with each nappy change.

-If the rash does not respond to treatment with Nappy Goo within a few days, see your local doctor.
+If the rash does not respond to treatment with Nappy Goo within a few days, or if symptoms worsen, seek the advice of a healthcare professional.

 Nappy Goo can also be used by cyclists, gardeners and the elderly to help prevent chafing or rashes around the ‘underwear area’.